Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Analysis

 \subsection{Convergence of the Primal Objective Using $\bw(\AL)$}

-Next results link the above linear convergence results for the dual problem to the convergence rate of the primal problem \eqref{eq:primal}, without the need of the additional conditions of Assumption \ref{assum:dualstrong} or Assumption \ref{assum:dualstrong2}.
-Those results are obtained by simple applications of the algorithms in \cite{FB15a,SSS12b}, through taking any current primal and dual iterate pair obtained by the correspondence \eqref{eq:w} as the initial point in their algorithms.
+Next, we show the convergence rate of the primal problem \eqref{eq:primal} based on the above linear convergence results for the dual problem.
+Our analysis here needs neither Assumption \ref{assum:dualstrong} nor Assumption \ref{assum:dualstrong2} to hold.
+The following theorem is obtained from the duality gap guarantees of the algorithms in \cite{FB15a,SSS12b}, through taking the dual iterates generated by Algorithm~\ref{alg:blockcd} and their corresponding primal iterates in \eqref{eq:w} as the initial point for their algorithms.